algolia/github-awesome-autocomplete/README.md

 # install dependencies
 $ npm install

-# generate your private key
+# generate your private key (required for Chrome)
 $ openssl genrsa 2048 | openssl pkcs8 -topk8 -nocrypt > mykey.pem

 # build it
 $ grunt
 ```

-When developing, write unit-tests, use `test-cont` Grunt task to check that your JS code passes linting tests and unit-tests.
+When developing, write unit-tests, use `dev` Grunt task to check that your JS code passes linting tests and unit-tests.

 When ready to try out the extension in the browser, use default Grunt task to build it.
 In `build` directory you'll find develop version of the extension in `unpacked-dev` subdirectory (with source maps), and production (uglified) version in `unpacked-prod` directory.
 The `.crx` packed version is created from `unpacked-prod` sources.
+The `xpi` archive is created from `build/firefox`.

 ### Grunt tasks

 * `clean`: clean `build` directory
 * `test`: JS-lint and mocha test, single run
-* `test-cont`: continuos `test` loop
+* `dev`: continuous `test` loop
 * default: `clean`, `test`, build step (copy all necessary files to `build`
   directory, browserify JS sources, prepare production version (using uglify),
-  pack the `crx` (using official shell script), and copy the resulting `crx` to
+  pack the `crx` and `xpi`
-  CircleCI artifacts directory (only when on CircleCI))